 The Pressure tank; it was old and showing rust on the outside, I would think in the 1970’s vintage.
 A new pressure tank will cost about $400 at Peavy Mart, and its well worth the investment over time you get rust and corrosion over time and eventually the balloon will burst in time, the other odd thing was the pressure switch looked like it was the same vintage as the tank, they are less then $50, so change them both at the same time.

-Septic system had been updated in 2005, I am sure they could have updated the septic lines, but the tanks where still original, and from what I could tell it was still a single stage tank, and most current field require two stage tanks for the septic system effluent to break down properly.
+Septic system had been updated in 2005, I am sure they could have updated the septic lines, but the tanks were still original, and from what I could tell it was still a single-stage tank, and most current fields require two-stage tanks for the septic system effluent to break down properly.

 Wiring; it was an extensive renovation, but most of the wiring was original going to the updated panel box and I would be concerned about the potential of Aluminum which was used through the 1960’s and 1970’s.

-Plumbing: Like the wiring there appeared to be a lot of copper still running to water taps, mine you copper doesn’t bother me as much but, its still original.
+Plumbing: Like the wiring there appeared to be a lot of copper still running to water taps, mind you copper doesn’t bother me as much but, it's still original.